 This week I turned one year older.
 This birthday is different — I have entered a new decade.
 I thought I’d feel more apprehensive, but I surprisingly don’t.
 Turning thirty means I have an opportunity to make these next ten years different from the last ten.
-My twenties were not like most of the people my age.
-For starters, I was married at twenty and got divorced by twenty-nine.

 Somewhere in the deep recesses of my mind, I knew there was always more to my life, but I couldn’t tap into what it was.
 Now at a new age, I find myself on the precipice of a new life — one I always yearned and hoped for.
 I wouldn’t be the person I am today if not for my past experiences.
 To be honest, part of me still struggles with accepting current me instead of “fantasy” me.
 That fantasy version is who I thought I would be based on external pressure, not really who I actually was.
 When I look back at my life, I realize how much I have learned both about myself, relationships, and life in general.